 The course is diveded into a theoretical part and a practical part.
 In the theoretical part you will learn how the unit works and how to plan your dive.
 In the practical part you will learn how to assemble the unit, how to test that it works as expected and do a couple of dives using the unit.

-The picture below shows how the gas flows in the system.
+How the system works The picture below shows how the gas flows in the system.
 The gas initially comes from the tank thru the constant mass flow valve and if needed thru the demand valve and goes into the inhalation bag.
 From the inhalation bag the diver inhales oxygen enriched air thru the loop and exhales carbon dioxide enriched air into the exhalation bag.
 If the system is filled up with gas some gas will leave the rebreather thru the over pressure valve since more gas is added to the system than the user consumes.
 The gas that is recirculated will go into the scrubber canister where the carbon dioxide is removed and come out as clean nitrox into the inhalation bag.

 The unit ready for diving

-The front view mainly shows the BCD with inflation hose and integrated weight pockets marked with red stripes.
+What the unit looks like above surface The front view mainly shows the BCD with inflation hose and integrated weight pockets marked with red stripes.

 Front view